Sunday, May 30, 1982

 Sunday, August 8, 1982

-I woke up at 3:30 a.m. because there was a knock at the door.
+I woke up at 3:30 am to a knock at the door.
 I asked who it was before I opened it.
 It was Sander.
-He had driven here with his wife, Trisha, all the way from Canada.
+He had driven here with his wife, Trisha, from Canada.

-When Dave drove me home he asked me if he could take me out again.
-He is such a nice guy so I told him that I would be looking forward to it.
+When Dave drove me home, he asked me if he could take me out again.
+He is such a nice guy, so I told him I would look forward to it.

-Jace also knew that a boy named Fred in the ward has asked me to go with him to Disneyland.
-Jace told me if I called off my date with Fred then he would take me to Disneyland next week.
+Jace also knew that a boy named Fred in the ward had asked me to go with him to Disneyland.
+Jace told me that if I called off my date with Fred, then he would take me to Disneyland next week.
 I told Jace I would call off my date with Fred, and I was looking forward to our next date.

 Monday, August 9, 1982

 Mom and I got into a big argument.
 I saw it coming because Mom has been so rude towards me.
 Mom seems jealous of me when I go out on dates.
-Now that Sander and his wife are here, it was as if she had to show off for them so she started yelling at me.
+Now that Sander and his wife are here, it was as if she had to show off for them, so she started yelling at me.
 I asked Mom not to treat me this way.
 She doesn’t like to be confronted.
-Since I had asked her to stop it, it made her explode!
-Mom yelled a lot of mean things and then she added it was my fault that we are stuck here and why we are in such a mess.
+Since I had asked her to stop, she exploded!
+Mom yelled a lot of mean things, and then she added that it was my fault that we are stuck here and that we are in such a mess.

-The rest of the day Mom only visited with Sander and Trisha.
+The rest of the day, Mom only visited with Sander and Trisha.
 I kept to myself.
-In the evening I called up Jace to tell him I wouldn’t be able to go with him to Disneyland this week because my brother had unexpectedly come from Canada with his wife and would be staying for the week.
-Jace said that was fine and we could just go next week.
+In the evening, I called Jace to tell him I wouldn’t be able to go to Disneyland with him this week because my brother had unexpectedly come from Canada with his wife and would be staying for the week.
+Jace said that was fine, and we could just go next week.

 Friday, August 13, 1982

-In the days that Sander and his wife have been here, we have been to see a lot of the different amusement parks that are around here.
+In the days that Sander and his wife have been here, we have been to many of the amusement parks around here.
 Mom invited Dave to come with us.
-I was glad because he is like a big brother to me, the kind of brother I always wish I had.
+I was glad because he is like a big brother to me, the kind of brother I always wished I had.

-This morning Mom and Elisabeth went with Sander and his wife back to Canada.
+This morning, Mom and Beth went back to Canada with Sander and his wife.
 I asked if I could come too, but Mom said that I have to stay behind and pay the rent.
-I told Mom I was almost out of money and therefore I wouldn’t be able to come up with that kind of money.
-Mom told me I should go see the bishop to see if he would help because she was almost out of money too.
+I told Mom I was almost out of money and, therefore, couldn’t come up with that kind of money.
+Mom told me to go see the Bishop to see if he would help because she was almost out of money, too.

-Mom and Elisabeth said they will be gone for two weeks.
-I guess it will be kind of nice to have the apartment all to myself.
+Mom and Beth said they will be gone for two weeks.
+It will be nice to have the apartment all to myself.

 Sunday, August 15, 1982

-After church, I asked the bishop if he would write me a check for $350.00 so that I could pay the rent.
-I felt bad for taking the money and I did all I could not to cry.
-When I got out of his office I saw some of the youth standing together talking.
+After church, I asked the Bishop if he would write me a $350.00 check to pay the rent.
+I felt bad about taking the money, and I did all I could not to cry.
+When I left his office, I saw some of the youth standing together, talking.
 It made me wonder why I couldn’t be one of them.
 They all seemed so happy and carefree.

-Later in the evening when I was about to go to bed Johanna came over with some food and visited with me for a while to see how I was doing.
+Later that evening, as I was about to go to bed, Johanna came over with some food and sat with me for a while to see how I was doing.
 I am glad I didn’t have to be alone after church and all evening.
 I’m grateful to be surrounded by people who care about me.

 Wednesday, August 25, 1982

-While Mom and Elisabeth have been gone I have never been alone.
+While Mom and Beth have been gone, I have never been alone.
 I am so overwhelmed with all the love people have shown me.
-I have even been invited to come stay at a family’s house because they didn’t want me to be here by myself.
-They have a daughter named Valerie who is my age.
-I have seen her at church but never talked to her much.
-She and I were surprised by how much we are alike and we had become good friends.
+I have even been invited to stay at a family’s house because they didn’t want me here by myself.
+They have a daughter named Valerie, my age.
+I have seen her at church, but I have never talked to her.
+She and I were surprised by how much we are alike.
+We quickly became good friends.
 I am glad now I have one more friend in this ward besides Jace.

 Thursday, August 26, 1982